- Economic Development

 Economic Development Corporation

-The LHEDC Board meets on the 2nd or 4th Thursday of the month at 5:00 p.m. at 2801 Ranch Road 1869 in Liberty Hill.
+The LHEDC Board meets every third Wednesday of the month at 5:00 p.m. at 2801 Ranch Road 1869 in Liberty Hill.

 The mission of the Liberty Hill Economic Development Corporation (EDC) is to foster an environment for capital investment, job creation, small business, and community development.

 Located between the North and South Forks of the San Gabriel River, Liberty Hill began as a ranching and farming area and has become one of the fastest-growing communities in the Austin metro area.

 Beautiful hill country locations with proximity to employment, entertainment, and exemplary schools provide a significant attraction for new construction in the Liberty Hill area.

 Liberty Hill is fostering growth and development.
 The EDC is actively working to attract businesses and developers who want to grow the City responsibly.
 Construction is underway to renew Liberty Hill's historic downtown and new commercial development along the transportation corridors is making room for new businesses.